Meme1079/PsychWiki/PsychWiki_Source/Value Setting & Getting Functions.md

 - Changing the loop game over song: `setPropertyFromClass('GameOverSubstate', 'loopSoundName', 'your_song_name')`.

 ### setPropertyFromGroup(obj:String, index:Int, variable:Dynamic, value:Dynamic)
-Sets the new value to a variable from an array/group member on PlayState.
+Sets the current variable from an array/group member on the PlayState names with a new value.

 - `obj` - The note group name to be set.
-- `index` - The Member ID of the note.
+- `index` - The member ID of the note.
-- `variable` - The value of the NoteData property.
+- `variable` - The value of the notedata property.
 - `value` - The new value to be set.

 Example of changing the note and strum texture: